DavidGuix/blockchain-tutorial-python/README.md

 ```

 If you are facing issues with creating a conda environment and a Jupyer kernel with it, you could just install all the required modules in your "main" (base) Python from a terminal using `"pip install"`  commands.

+## Contributing with Use cases: Requirements and guidelines

+0. Learn about basic contributing steps [here](https://gist.github.com/MarcDiethelm/7303312) (fork the repository, create a new branch....).
+1. Create a new subfolder inside the `usecases/` folder that is at the same level as the `src/` folder.
+The name of the subfolder should be representative for the use case you provide, lets call it `<A short folder name for your usecase>`.
+2. Create a new jupyter notebook inside the subfolder created in step 1.

+- Additional core code used outside of the notebook, should be located at `src/usecases/<A short folder name for your usecase>`
+- Structure the Jupyter cells of your use case solution alternating markdown (for explanations, background, etc) cells and code cells.
+Add some interpretable plots.
+- All code put in the src/ directory should pass code-quality tests.
+It is compulsory to pass the "tox" command, which tests the code with `pylint` and `mypy`.
+We are using the `typing` Python's module to type functions and classes.